-On May 26th, the two companies announced an agreement to a \$56 billion merger.
+It now appears that the \$56 billion merger will not be concluded before year's end with the merger likely to happen in early 2016.
 Initial media reports indicate less regulatory opposition to the merger than was seen in the failed Comcast - Time Warner merger.
-If approved, the merger would probably be completed in the next twelve months, and the resulting company would have 17.4 million video subscribers and 20 million broadband subscribers, compared with Comcast who has 22.4 million video subscribers and 22 million broadband subscribers.
+The resulting company will have 17.4 million video subscribers and 20 million broadband subscribers, compared with Comcast who has 22.4 million video subscribers and 22 million broadband subscribers.